 One of the defining catalysts for my departure was a troubling series of interactions with a legendary oboist named Alex Klein in the Calgary Philharmonic.

-The first instance came after James Levine’s passing when he shared a post glorifying Levine, ignoring his history of sexual abuse.
-When asked to remove it out of respect for victims, he got offended and started accusing the people who were advocating for the victims of shaming.
+The first instance came after James Levine’s passing was announced.
+Alex shared a social media post glorifying Levine, ignoring his history of sexual abuse.
+When asked politely by commentors to remove it out of respect for the victims, he got offended and started accusing them of public shaming.
 His defense revealed his deep-seated denial of systemic issues.

-Apparently, I am not the only one he's shared these views with.
-Please see photos below.
+I am not the only one he's shared these deeply concerning views with.

 “He seems to have some sort of fixation on this topic, as when I was a student of his he strongly encouraged me to go to bed with whomever whenever to advance my oboe career.
 ‘Jacqueline du Pré slept with Rostropovich to get where she got,’ was some of his sage advice.” - Stina Drogovich Peña